 Fashion is made to become unfashionable.
 But there are certain styles which never go out of fashion.
-Fashion has been a part of our culture and of our society for decades and even centuries.
+Fashion has been a part of our culture and of the society for decades and even centuries.
 In fact, there have been both bad and good fashion trends in every decade.
 It is very important to remember that people's attitudes and beliefs can and do effect different parts of culture.
 Therefore, 1950's men's fashion trends were influenced by 1950's attitudes and beliefs.

 Other Mens Suits Articles: